EveryScreen.com is the first opinion site in Arabic, and the oldest ever site from any Arabic-spoken country at all.

 The full original text of our 1989 book Post-Human Civilization.

-This is the oldest text included to date on this site and should be one of its corners as a defining thesis behind most of its ideas.
+This is the oldest text included to date on this site and should be one of its pillars as a defining thesis behind most of its ideas.

 Download for free.